fbettag/lift-akka-example/README.md

-lift.akka.example
+What's this??
 =======

-What's this??

 This project was presented at the Scala LiftOff Conference 2011 in London.
 It was part of my Talk [Liftweb in the Real World.
-A hyper-polygot's tale.](http://goodstuff.im/fbettag-liftweb-in-the-real-world-a-hyper-pol).
+A hyper-polygot's tale.](http://goodstuff.im/fbettag-liftweb-in-the-real-world-a-hyper-pol)

+It enables you to choose between a local LiftActor running your WebServer or you can select an Akka Remote Actor which will allow you to run the main-functionailty on another server.

+The goal was to build a sample application, which utilizes Comet to give a user feedback of an rsync-copy operation.

 ## How to run?